rodrigoelp/swiftui-flaggame/README.md

-# swiftui-flaggame
+# Flat game
-A simple game implemented in Swift and Swift UI (mostly swift ui)
+A simple game implemented in Swift and Swift UI (mostly swift ui).

+This example has been implemented following the code of Paul Hudson (Hacking with Swift) [youtube](https://www.youtube.com/watch?v=iaWrJCjAEyw)